Ralava Beboarimisa: Civic initiatives

 In October 2018, Beboarimisa founded the civic movement Bâtir la République, created to promote citizen engagement and democratic debate.
 The NGO organizes public forums on national history, particularly around 14 October 1958, the proclamation of Madagascar’s First Republic.

 International roles

-On the international stage, Beboarimisa has taken part in several African Union election observation missions.
+On the international stage, Beboarimisa has taken part in several African Union Election Observation Mission.
 In December 2023, he joined the AU mission to the Democratic Republic of the Congo presidential election, led by former Malagasy president Hery Rajaonarimampianina.